lucasquemelli/House_Rocket/README.md

 10. What is the minimum price for the 3-bedrooms properties?
 11. How many properties have more than 300 square meters in the living room?
 12. How many properties have more than two floors?
-13. How many properties have a water view?
+13. How many properties have a waterfront?
-14. Among properties with a water view, how many have three bedrooms?
+14. Among properties with a waterfront, how many have three bedrooms?
 15. Among properties with more than 300 square meters in the living room, how many have more than two bathrooms?

 #### Q&R 2.0